Lee Croft: Return to Derby

 After failing to make an appearance for the club during the 2010–11 season, Croft vowed to regain his place in the first team ahead of the 2011–12 season after encouragement from Rams manager Nigel Clough.
-On 19 July 2011, Croft was allocated squad number 22, he was not allocated one during the 2010–11 season.
+On 19 July 2011, he was allocated squad number 22, he was not allocated one during the 2010–11 season.
 He was in the starting line-up as Derby's first three games of the season (Championship victories over Birmingham City and Watford sandwiching a League Cup home defeat to Shrewsbury Town) before dropping to the bench for the club's subsequent fixtures and then eventually losing his place in the matchday 16 as Clough switched to a formation without wide players.

 St Johnstone (loan)

 As a result, Croft loaned out to Scottish Premier League side St Johnstone until the end of 2011–12 season in January 2012.
-Croft scored 3 times in 13 appearances for St Johnstone before being ruled out for the rest of the season with a hamstring injury on 15 April 2012, Croft had hoped to return to the team despite being ruled out for 6 weeks.
+Croft scored 3 times in 13 appearances for St Johnstone before being ruled out for the rest of the season with a hamstring injury on 15 April 2012, Croft had hoped to return to the team despite being ruled out for six weeks.
 On 16 April 2012, Croft was told that he was allowed to leave Derby in the summer, despite having a year left on his contract with St Johnstone expressing an interest to extend Croft's stay McDiarmid Park.
 Derby manager Nigel Clough, Croft was looking at his options for the 2012–13 season and was formally transfer listed on 22 May 2012.